CPS-Innovation/design-history/app/posts/2022-07-01-rumpole-journey-v2.md

     },
     {
           text: "Case file search modal",
       caption: "When the user searches, the search results will open in a modal window.
-Clicking a result will close the window and open a new tab with the result in it<br /><br /> <b>User Research</b><br /><br /> t.b.c "
+Clicking a result will close the window and open a new tab with the result in it<br /><br /> <b>User Research</b><br /><br /> Users understand this, BUT they don't know how to get back to the results "
     },
         {
           text: "Case file search tab",
       caption: "When the user searches, the search results will open in a new tab.
 Clicking a result will open a new tab with the result in it.
-The search results will remain in a tab<br /><br /> <b>User Research</b><br /><br /> t.b.c "
+The search results will remain in a tab<br /><br /> <b>User Research</b><br /><br /> Users understand this, but don't always get back to the tab if there are a lot of tabs and they have scrolled "
     },
             {
           text: "Case file search file open",
-      caption: "Search results tab have an additional blue bar at the top that tells the user how many results are found in that document and a 'previous/next' navigation that will allow them to move between the results on that page.<br /><br /> <b>User Research</b><br /><br /> t.b.c "
+      caption: "Search results tab have an additional blue bar at the top that tells the user how many results are found in that document and a 'previous/next' navigation that will allow them to move between the results on that page.<br /><br /> <b>User Research</b><br /><br /> Generally works well but don't always understand what the previous and next buttons do, sometime think they go to the next document.
+Maybe change the copy to make it clearer"
     }
   ]
 }) }}